GustavoAPS/QuorumCodeChallenge/Questions.md

-1. Discuss your strategy and decisions implementing the application.
-Please, consider time complexity, effort cost, technologies used, and any other variable that you understand important in your development process.
+## 1. Strategy and Decisions for Implementing the Application

-The project seemed quite simple to me, so I decided to use the lightest framework I know in Python, Flask.
-I believe that some technologies, such as containerization using Docker, would be overkill for the purpose of this challenge, so I mainly used tools that were suitable for such a simple task.
+In developing this project, I aimed for simplicity and efficiency.
+I chose **Flask**, a lightweight Python framework, to build the application due to its minimal overhead and quick setup.
+Given the straightforward nature of the challenge, I avoided more complex solutions like containerization with Docker, as they would be overkill.
+Instead, I focused on selecting tools and technologies appropriate for the project's scope while considering factors such as time complexity and development effort.

-2. How would you change your solution to account for future columns that might be requested, such as “Bill Voted On Date” or “Co-Sponsors”?
+## 2. Adapting the Solution for Future Changes

-It would be quite simple.
-Basically, some models would need to be modified to accommodate the new fields, and the access methods would also be updated if necessary.
-If the solution were using a database, I would need to think about migrations and version control for the database.
+If future requirements included additional fields, such as **"Bill Voted On Date"** or **"Co-Sponsors"**, the solution would be easy to extend.
+I would update the models to incorporate the new fields and adjust any related access methods as necessary.
+If a database was involved, considerations for **database migrations and version control** would come into play to accommodate the changes seamlessly.

-3. How would you change your solution if instead of receiving CSVs of data, you were given a list of legislators or bills that you should generate a CSV for?
+## 3. Modifying the Solution for Different Input Formats

-It would be quite straightforward.
-The parsing method would need to be adjusted, and receiving any input file such as txt or even pdf would not significantly change the implementation; only different libraries would be used.
-To generate a CSV, it could be done manually using native Python or with the help of libraries.
+Switching the data source from CSVs to other formats, such as a list of legislators or bills, would also be straightforward.
+The **data parsing methods** would need to be adjusted to handle different input formats.
+For example, handling **text files or PDFs** would require using specific libraries, but the core implementation would remain largely the same.
+Generating a CSV output could be done manually using **native Python functionality** or with the help of specialized libraries.

-4. How long did you spend working on the assignment?
+## 4. Time Spent on the Assignment

-About 3 hours
+I spent approximately **3 hours** working on this assignment.